-People who ate the most whole grains were at the lowest risk for developing diabetes, according to a recent review of data from the Nurses’ Health Studies and the Health Professionals Follow-Up Study (British Medical J, July 8, 2020;370:m2206).
+People who ate the most whole grains were at the lowest risk for developing diabetes, according to a review of data from the Nurses’ Health Studies and the Health Professionals Follow-Up Study (British Medical J, July 8, 2020;370:m2206).
 These huge well-known studies involved nearly 200,000 healthy men and women (free of heart disease, diabetes and cancers) for a total of 4,618,796 person-years of follow-up.
 The review analyzed participants’ total consumption of whole grains and of specific commonly-eaten whole grain foods such as oatmeal, cold breakfast cereals, dark breads, brown rice, added bran or wheat germ, and found that all were significantly associated with a lower risk of type 2 diabetes.
 Not being overweight reduced diabetes risk even more.

 Other studies have shown that eating whole grains helps to prevent or control: